Tangoe/Mobile-Procurement-API-Documentation/tutorials/properties/index.md

 # Obtaining Order Properties

-**This tutorial dscribes the steps for obtaining the required (and optional) properties that are supported by the vendor who will be fulfilling your order.**
+**This tutorial describes the steps for obtaining the required (and optional) properties that are supported by the vendor who will be fulfilling your order.**

 Order properties are additional pieces of information about your order.
 They are not used by the API to process the order.
 But rather, they are passed on to the third-party vendor who will be fulfilling your order.
 Some of these properties may be required to be populated in order for your order to be accepted.